The Eight Thoughts of a Great Person

 The seven tendencies are (in Pali):

-Little by little, as a smith in this world takes gold washed with water, gradually separated from dirt, and in the fire he melts the gold, and then he turns it over and over, / So does a practitioner in this world cause to melt away the mind to be cleansed of afflictions; he causes the mind, separated with delicacy and accuracy from harm, to melt, and then he collects it.//
+Gold here and now, gold separated from dirt softly softly, washed little by little by the waters, step by step the goldsmith melts; and just as the smith, in the fire, methodically, melts the gold and then turns the gold over and over again, / So, skilfully, does a practitioner cause to melt away mind as object to be cleansed of afflictions; he causes the mind here and now, separated with delicacy and accuracy from harm, to melt, and then he collects it.//

 And as the smith guides gold with easy workability as freely as he likes, into a wide choice of beautiful designs, / So does the mind-cleansed bhikkhu cause to melt, and then direct the softened mind as he wishes wherever he wishes, among the powers of knowing. //